jshacks/blockchain-learning-kit/README.md

     * [DETAILED] / [SUMMARY]
   * subtopic of the blockchain that it focuses on:
     * e.g. [SMART-CONTRACTS][CRYPTOCURRENCY][ICO]
-  * articles with this tag I might delete since I'm not sure they are relevant to the purpose of learning at this point
-    * [NOT-SURE]
   * developer resource
     * [DEVELOPMENT]